 Topics and Ana Analysis Gaps relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s) Key indicators National framework Legal Framework Enforcement & Implementation Recommendations Return and disposal of Assets Article 57 UNCAC Article 16(3) AUCPCC Article 13(5) ECOWAS Protocol Cooperation with other States with respect to returning confiscated property to its prior legitimate owners by taking into account the rights of bona fide third parties; Transfer/ Return of proceeds of crime or other assets confiscated to other States that request (even if extradition is refused or not carried out as a result of death) or states that assisted in the process of investigation.
 THE EFCC and other Anti-Corruption Agencies.
-Sections 6(j) and 19- 25 of the EFCC Establishment Act 2004 provides for assets seizure and confiscation.
-The Money Laundering (Prohibition) Act 2011 also provides for freezing of accounts containing proceeds of a crime Section 41 (1) (i) (ii) & (ii) ICPC Act There have been instances of the EFCC recovering in Nigeria and returning to victims of financial crimes abroad proceeds of financial crimes.
+Sections 6(j) and 19-25 of the EFCC Establishment Act 2004 provides for assets seizure and confiscation.
+The Money Laundering (Prohibition) Act 2011 also provides for freezing of accounts containing proceeds of a crime Section 41 (1) (i) (ii) & (iii) ICPC Act There have been instances of the EFCC recovering in Nigeria and returning to victims of financial crimes abroad proceeds of financial crimes.
 The legal provisions make no mention of return of assets to original or legitimate owners rather there are copious provisions on vesting same on the Federal Government.
 However S 20 and 22 of the EFCC Act makes forfeiture to the Federal government subject to existing treaties and arrangements with other countries.
-Thus while subjection to existing treaties as stated in S 22 of the There is need to amend Nigerian laws to directly provide for orders of restitution (damages and compensation) for victims of crimes
+Thus with other countries.
+Thus with other countries as stated in S 22 of the There is need to amend Nigerian laws to directly provide for orders of restitution (damages and compensation) for victims of crimes

-Recommendations ct
+Recommendations EFCC Act resolve the issue of forfeiture for foreign governments and nationals, this provision remains a challenge to forfeiture or compensation to a private citizen or Nigerian legal person as against Government of Nigeria.

-Gaps EFCC Act resolve the issue of forfeiture for foreign governments and nationals, this provision remains a challenge to forfeiture or compensation to a private citizen or Nigerian legal person as against Government of Nigeria.
+Gaps EFCC Act resolv the issue of forfeiture for foreign governments and nationals, this provision remain challenge to forfeiture or compensation to private citizen or Nigerian legal person as against Government of Nigeria.

 Analysis Enforcement & Implementation

-An Legal Framework
+Ana Legal Framework

 National framework

 Key indicators

 Topics and relevant UNCAC, AUCPCC, and ECOWAS PROTOCOL provision(s)